joshjohanning/github-misc-scripts/scripts/README.md

 1. Run: `./generate-users-from-team <org> <team> > users.csv`

+## get-app-jwt.py

+This script will generate a JWT for a GitHub App.
+It will use the private key and app ID from the GitHub App's settings page.

+1. Run: `python3 get-jwt.py ./<private-key>.pem <app-id>`
+    - You can also just run `python3 get-jwt.py` and it will prompt you for the private key and app ID
+    - You will need to have the `jwt` package installed via `pip3`: `pip3 install jwt`
+    - The JWT is valid for 10 minutes (maximum)

+## get-app-tokens-for-each-installation.sh

+This script will generate generate a JWT for a GitHub app and use that JWT to generate installation tokens for each org installation.
+The installation tokens, returned as `ghs_abc`, can then be used for normal API calls.
+It will use the private key and app ID from the GitHub App's settings page and the `get-app-jwt.py` script to generate the JWT, and then use the JWT to generate the installation tokens for each org installation.

+1. Run: `./get-app-tokens-for-each-installation.sh <app_id> <private_key_path>"`
+    - Requires `python3` and `pip3 install jwt` to run the `get-jwt.py` script to generate the JWT
+    - The installation access token will expire after 1 hour

+Output example:

+> Getting installation token for: Josh-Test ...
+>
+>  ... token: ghs_abc
+>
+> Getting installation token for: joshjohanning-org ...
+>
+>  ... token: ghs_xyz

 ## get-new-outside-collaborators-added-to-repository.sh

 This script will generate a list of new outside collaborators added to a repository.
 It uses a database file specified to determine if any new users were added to the repository and echo them to the console for review.